Towards Trustworthy Dermatology MLLMs: A Benchmark and Multimodal Evaluator for Diagnostic Narratives: Experiments

 \subsection{Alignment Tests with Expert Annotations}

-To verify the alignment of DermBench and DermEval with expert judgment, we selected nine representative models spanning three categories, namely general purpose multimodal models including Gemini-2.5-Flash, GPT-4o mini, and GPT-o4 mini, reasoning-focused multimodal models including Vision-R1, InternVL3, LLaVA-o1, and Qwen2.5-VL, and medical domain models including HuatuoGPT-Vision and LLaVA-Med-7B.
-We evaluated 500 images sampled from DermNet that were not used for DermEval training to avoid overfitting.
-For each image and for each model we generated a diagnostic narrative under the standardized instruction protocol defined in Section~\ref{sec:method}, yielding 4500 narratives in total.
+To verify the alignment of DermBench and DermEval with expert judgment, we selected nine representative models spanning three categories, namely general purpose multimodal models including Gemini 2.5 Flash, GPT-4o-mini, and GPT-o4-mini, reasoning-focused multimodal models including Vision-R1, InternVL3, LLaVA-o1, and Qwen2.5-VL, and medical domain models including HuatuoGPT-Vision and LLaVA-Med-7B.
+We evaluated 500 images sampled from DermNet that are completely disjoint from all training splits, including DermEval training and reference construction, and are used only for this alignment study.
+For each image and for each model we generated a diagnostic narrative under the standardized instruction protocol defined in Sec.~\ref{sec:method}, yielding 4500 narratives in total.
 Dermatologists then assigned scores on six clinically grounded dimensions for every narrative.
-In addition, for each image we produced a perfect reference narrative following the procedure in Section~\ref{subsec:dermcot}.
+In addition, for each image we produced a perfect reference narrative following the procedure in Sec.~\ref{subsec:dermcot}.
 We subsequently evaluated all model generated narratives with DermBench using the certified reference and with DermEval without any reference.
 Finally we computed the per dimension errors of DermBench and DermEval relative to physician scores.
 All scores are rounded to the nearest integer on the 0 to 5 scale in order to align with physician ratings.
-Results are reported in Table~\ref{tab:mae_evaluator}.
+Results are reported in Tab.~\ref{tab:mae_evaluator}.

-Both DermBench and DermEval track physician judgments closely, with all errors below 0.5 on the 0 to 5 scale.
-The macro average MAE is 0.36 for DermBench and 0.18 for DermEval, which indicates low discrepancy overall and a consistent advantage for DermEval.
-DermEval achieves lower MAE on every dimension, with the largest reductions on Clinical Coverage and Description Precision, while DermBench remains competitive as a reference-anchored comparator.
-These findings support DermBench for controlled comparisons against certified references and DermEval for case level scoring without references, and show that the two evaluators provide reliable and complementary mechanisms for measuring diagnostic quality.
-Additionally, we present examples in the Supplementary Material showing that the scores from DermBench and DermEval closely match physician ratings.
+DermBench and DermEval yield highly consistent scores across all six metrics, with typical differences below 0.05 for the same model and metric.
+This tight agreement means that the reference free DermEval preserves the preference structure induced by the reference anchored DermBench rather than reshaping it.
+In both evaluators the same models occupy the top and bottom positions across all six metrics, which indicates that DermEval has internalized physician like scoring behavior and can serve as a reliable judge for case level assessment without requiring gold reference narratives.